jacobxperez/vannelli/README.md

 ## About

-Vannelli is a client side template engine that it uses JavaScript template literals, html template elements, and the fetch api to render dynamic web pages.
+Vannelli is a client side template engine that uses JavaScript template literals, html template elements, and the fetch api to render dynamic web pages.

 ## Examples